Jtoosh/startup/notes.md

 [React Reading](https://blog.webdevsimplified.com/2022-07/react-router/)

-Install React Router using npm, ether the DOM version or the Native version, for web apps and mobile apps respectively.
+Install React Router using npm, either the DOM version or the Native version, for web apps and mobile apps respectively.
 There are 3 things that need to be done to use React Router:

 1. Set up the React Router